Putriliza/Tucil3_13520066/README.md

     Choose initial puzzle from: (1-2)
     >>
     ```
 2. If you choose from file, make sure the file is in ```\test``` folder.
-Then the program will ask you to input the filename and do not forget the file extensions.
+Then, the program will ask you to input the filename and do not forget the file extensions.
+Tile 16 is the representation of empty tile from input, but will not show in output.
 WARNING: if you want to generate the initial puzzle with randomizer, it may took too long to solve the puzzle, sorry :(
 3. Then, program will show the result.